If these measurements are not equal, calculate the average measurement, and use this result to cut the borders.

 Size of the back: must be at least 4-6" wider on each side, top and bottom, than your quilt top.
 A total of 8-10" larger than your quilt top.

 Trim the top and bottom edges of your backing so they are straight and square.
-This ensures the quilt loads onto the machine straight; this is important for keeping the design square on your top.

 Press your backing.

 Mark the top edge of your quilt back with a safety pin.